Dataiku User Interface Guide¶

 As the number of projects on a Dataiku instance grows, it is important to maintain an organizational structure easily understood by all contributors.
 At the same time, any organizational structure should also support the data governance policies of the enterprise.

-As detailed in the product documentation, project folders in Dataiku support both of these objectives.
+As detailed in the reference documentation, project folders in Dataiku support both of these objectives.

 Project Folders allow you to organize projects in a hierarchy of folders of unlimited depth.
 Just drag and drop projects (or existing folders of projects) into or out of folders.
 Click holding the shift key to select multiple projects at a time.